aholachek/redux-usage-report/README.md

 ### Setting Breakpoints

-If you are curious when an item in the `used` object is being called by the app, you can set a breakpoint whenever that value is triggered.
+If you are curious when an item in the `used` object is being called by the app, you can set a breakpoint whenever that value is retrieved.
 For instance, if your state looked like

 ```
 {
   a : {
     b : {
-      c : 'foo'
+      c : ['foo', 'bar']
     }
   }
 }
 ```
-and you wanted to know when 'foo' was being accessed, you could do
+and you wanted to know when 'bar' was being accessed, you could write in the developer console:

 ```
-reduxReport.setBreakpoint('a.b.c')
+reduxReport.setBreakpoint('a.b.c.1')
 ```
 Reload the page, and the app will pause execution whenever that value is accessed.
-You can then check out the functions in the call stack to see when this value is actually getting accessed in your application:
+You can then check out the functions in the call stack to see what part of your app accesses the value:

 ![screenshot of chrome devtools](./dev_tools_screenshot.png)

+You might find that, while it is being accessed, it is just incidentally, e.g. in a deep equality check.

-Finally, you can clear the breakpoint with `reduxReport.clearBreakpoint()`
+You can clear the breakpoint with `reduxReport.clearBreakpoint()`

-Definitely don't use this library in production!
+Definitely don't use this `redux-usage-report` in production!

 ## 2. Simple Object Wrapper: `trackObjectUse`